joeferner/node-http-mitm-proxy/README.md

   * port - The port to listen on (default: 8080).
   * sslCaDir - Path to the certificates cache directory (default: process.cwd() + '/.http-mitm-proxy')
   * silent - if set to true, nothing will be written to console (default: false)
+  * timeout - The number of milliseconds of inactivity before a socket is presumed to have timed out.
+Defaults to no timeout.

 __Example__